 For example, if a client’s expensive jacket is torn on your manufacturing equipment, your general liability policy could help pay for the cost of repair or replacement.
 If someone decides to sue over more expensive damages, general liability could cover your attorney’s fees, court-ordered judgment, and other costs related to the lawsuit.

 As a manufacturer, you could be sued if one of your products causes an injury or illness.
 For instance, your perfume might cause a customer to suffer a serious allergic reaction, which results in a lawsuit.
-General liability insurance can pay for legal costs related to harm caused by your products, along with associated medical expenses.
+General liability insurance can pay for legal costs related to harm caused by your products, including property damage.

 While advertising your manufacturing company and its products, it’s possible to unknowingly imitate a competitor’s slogan or logo.
 Accidental advertising injuries are covered by general liability insurance, including: